.

 - Intellectual property information

-- administrative sanctions (fines, penalties and reasons)
+- Administrative sanctions (fines, penalties and reasons)

 b.
-Violation of China's new Advertising Law
+Violation of China's Advertising Law

 Examples of